Explore the default project

 The program then uses the

-keyword to indicate that the program returns an asynchronous message consisting of a concatenated text string constructed using"Hello, "
+asynckeyword to indicate that the program returns an asynchronous message consisting of a concatenated text string constructed using"Hello, ", the#operator, thenameargument, and"!".

 We’ll explore code that uses